thomasdane/wordFrequencyCounter/Readme.txt

 Limitations and Extensions
 - What if we wanted to process multiple books at once?
 Could use more multithreading?
 - The brute force solution to that problem would be to spin this up on multiple instances and process 1 book per instance
+- words with hyphens will have issues. they will be counted correctly, but display incorrectly. for example, free-for-all will be displayed as freeforall.

 Requirements